alphagov/govuk-import-export-prototype/guide/use-trade-preferences-import-export/use-trade-preferences-import-goods.markdown

 - Argentina, Brazil, Paraguay.
 Uruguay

 $E
-**Example**: You can import goods from Argentina via Uruguay, Brazil or Paraguay and they’ll still be regarded as having been transport directly.
+**Example** You can import goods from Argentina via Uruguay, Brazil or Paraguay and they’ll still be regarded as having been transport directly.
 $E

 ###Records you must keep